ACCEPTING CASES NATIONWIDE

 Talcum Powder and Asbestos

+Talc is dangerous on its own, but it can also be contaminated with asbestos.
 According to the International Agency for Research on Cancer (IARC), talc is a probable human carcinogen.
-However, asbestos contamination in talc can be quite common and poses even greater risks to human health.
+Asbestos is a known carcinogen.
+Both talcum powder and asbestos pose health risks to humans.
 Talc is often contaminated with asbestos because the two minerals tend to naturally occur near each other.
-Because of this, manufacturers should rigorously purify talcum powder to make sure the final product does not have asbestos.
+Because of this, manufacturers have to rigorously purify talcum powder and test the final product to make sure the talcum powder does not contain asbestos.

 Asbestos is a known carcinogen that can cause mesothelioma, lung cancer, and ovarian cancer.
 Robust studies have shown that the use of talcum powder, like J&J’s baby powder, on a woman’s genitals increases her chances of developing ovarian cancer, particularly if the woman uses talcum powder frequently or for an extended period of time.
-Men who use talcum powders on their perineum can develop testicular or peritoneal mesothelioma.
+Men who use talcum powder on their perineum can develop testicular or peritoneal mesothelioma.

 J&J has known about the presence of asbestos in its baby powder products since at least the 1970s.
 Some investigations suggest that J&J suspected that talcum powder was dangerous as early as the 1920s.